Butterscotch or Caramel Toppings (2 Tbsp)

 Portion Control

-Include healthy fats like avocado or chia seeds in your meal.
-Fats can slow the absorption of sugar into the bloodstream.
+Include foods like oats, lentils, or chia seeds in your meal.
+Their fiber content can help slow down the absorption of sugar.

 Find Glucose response for your favourite foods